linusLau-dws/aleave2/README.md

 ## MySQL Version

 MariaDB is the free and open-source fork of MySQL, thus, there are almost no differences between them.
+It is usually chosen over MySQL so that companies do not have to worry about licensing issues.

 We use the official ODBC driver to communicate between SQL Server and MariaDB.
 The syntax is very different from SQL Server.

 ### Set up SQL mode